pankajbhatia85/CrewAI-Agents/README.md

 3. **Query Handling with Fallback**
    - Queries are first served by the PDF tool based on the stored embeddings.
-   - If a query cannot be handled by the PDF tool, the Serper API (https://serper.dev/api-key) is utilized by the second agent to provide results.

 4. **Email Generation**
-   - A third agent automatically generates an email based on the processed query and response.
+   - A second agent automatically generates an email based on the processed query and response.

 ---